jprevc/optimal-gokart-path-finder/README.md

 [![GitHub issues](https://img.shields.io/github/issues/jprevc/optimal-gokart-path-finder)](https://github.com/jprevc/optimal-gokart-path-finder/issues)
 [![GitHub last commit](https://img.shields.io/github/last-commit/jprevc/optimal-gokart-path-finder)](https://github.com/jprevc/optimal-gokart-path-finder/commits/master)

-A tool that finds a near-optimal racing line for a go-kart on a user-defined track.
+A tool that finds an optimal racing line for a go-kart on a user-defined track.
 The track is represented by border points; paths are interpolated with splines and evaluated using a simple physics model (acceleration, drag, and lateral grip).
 Two search algorithms are supported: a **Genetic Algorithm** and **Monte Carlo** random sampling.

 ---